staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/multipartner-workspaces.md

 ## Enable multipartner mode in a Partner Workspace

-To enable multipartner mode, open any Partner Workspace and follow these steps:
+To enable multipartner mode, do the following:

 1. Open an existing Partner Workspace or create a new one.
 1. In the Workspace Overview page, select **Workspace Settings**.